Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

 axway central create -f k8scluster.yaml
 ```

-Create the Traceability Agent resource so that the agent can report a health status back to Amplify Central.
+Create the Traceability Agent resource so that the agent can report a health status back to Amplify Central:

 ```yaml
 group: management